devanshugarg1994/WeatherAppReact/README.md

 It is used to fetch the weather condition on basis of city and country submited in the form.

 Applicatin will show the weather-icon, temp, max-temp, min-temp on the basis of response.
-Temperature shown ill be in celcius and upto 2 decimal place
+Temperature shown will be in celcius and upto 2 decimal place